7 FUN THINGS TO DO IN TAXCO, MEXICO

-Most visitors come for the silver shops, but we didn’t spend much time silver shopping as I’m more of a gold girl myself (what can I say, it’s the Indian in me).
+Most visitors come for the silver shops, but we didn’t spend much time silver shopping as I’m more of a gold girl myself (what can I say, it’s the Indian part of me).
 If you decide to shop for silver, try to buy it from a reputable shop, avoid fakes by reading these tips, and consider that it’s likely less expensive away from the main plaza.

 Looking back, Taxco is one of our favorite pueblo mágicos.
 For being so little, it really has a lot to offer.
 We hope the list below helps you make the most of your time there!

-1. Enjoy Plaza Borda and go inside Santa Prisca Church
+1. Enjoy Plaza Borda and Go Inside Santa Prisca Church

 No pueblo mágico would be complete without a charming plaza and an ornate church, and Taxco has both.
 The plaza is super laid back with families sitting on benches, vendors selling ice cream, and live music on the weekends.

-2. Mirador de Cristo Taxqueño
+2. Take in the Views at Mirador de Cristo Taxqueño

 3. Parque Nacional Grutas de Cacahuamilpa

 I’ve been obsessed with caves since visiting Carlsbad Caverns in Carlsbad, New Mexico, so this was a must for me.
 The caves at Cacahuamilpa National Park make up the largest cave system in Mexico and one of the largest cave systems anywhere in the world.

 Inside the cavern system are up to 90 large “rooms”, of which only 20 have been explored and are open to the public.
 Pottery found inside the cave has led people to believe that Olmecs and other indigenous groups used the caves for ceremonial rituals.

 Entry is 80 pesos per person and mostly consists of your guide cracking jokes and pointing out what stalactites and stalagmites look like in Spanish for two hours, nothing much about the geology, but it’s still a cool experience.

 4. Pozas Azules de Atzala

 Specifically, the blue color is best seen between November and March when the rain isn’t muddying the water.
-These are the best pools we’ve found in Mexico aside from swimming in cenotes spread throughout the Yucatán.
+These are the best natural pools we’ve found in Mexico aside from swimming in cenotes spread throughout the Yucatán.

-As of 2019, it costs 30 pesos to enter Pozas Azules.
+At the present time, it costs 30 pesos to enter Pozas Azules.
 Talk about cheap entertainment!
 You can rent a table for 30 pesos and buy a michelada for 45 pesos.
-This trip costs very little and offers so much.
-We went in January and felt like we had the place to ourselves.
+This trip costs very little and offers a ton of fun.

 The best part about the place other than the amazing natural beauty?
 There are several cliff jumps!
 If you’re not sure where to jump just ask a local.
 It’s so fun to test your nerves!
 Just be safe and know your limits.

-5. Teleférico de Taxco (cable car)
+5. Teleférico de Taxco (Cable Car)

 If you’re looking for another beautiful view over Taxco and you’re not deathly afraid of heights, check out the teleférico.
 It’s a ten or fifteen-minute gondola ride up to Hotel Montetaxco overlooking the surrounding valley.
 Once you arrive head to the hotel to have dinner or a glass of wine (or both).